hampel/job-runner-xenforo/README.md

 Edit the crontab file and add:

     :::bash
-    *       *       *       *       *       php <path to your forum root>/cmd.php --quiet xf:run-jobs
+    *       *       *       *       *       php /path/to/your/forum/root/cmd.php --quiet xf:run-jobs

 Save the crontab.

+__Alternative approach:__

+Instead of using a crontab, some Linux distributions create a well-known directory which is automatically checked for cron tasks to execute.
+In the case of Ubuntu, you can create files in `/etc/cron.d/` where you specify the schedule, the user to execute the command as, and the command itself.

+Create a file in `/etc/cron.d/` with the following contents:

+	:::bash
+	* * * * * webserver-user php /path/to/your/forum/root/cmd.php --quiet xf:run-jobs

+... where `webserver-user` is changed to the name of the user your web server runs as and change the path to your forum root.

+Again, using our previous example where web server user is `www-data` and our forum root is `/srv/www/xenforo/community`, I would execute the following command to create the cron file:

+	:::bash
+	echo "* * * * * www-data php /srv/www/xenforo/community/cmd.php --quiet xf:run-jobs" | sudo tee -a /etc/cron.d/xenforo

-This will execute the job runner every minute, checking for outstanding jobs to be run.
+Both options (crontab and cron.d) will execute the job runner every minute, checking for outstanding jobs to be run.

 By default, the job runner will run for a maximum of 30 seconds, executing any outstanding jobs until there are no more runnable jobs in the queue.